 Published in 1949

 And Both Were Young is a sweet and fun read about an American girl, Flip, who attends a boarding school in Switzerland in 1949.
-Initially, Flip doesn’t fit in and desperately misses her father.

 Through cross-country skiing and falling for a French boy–who lost his memory due to wartime trauma–Flip comes into her own.
 She heals both physically and spiritually.

-As an avid Nordic skier and mountain lover, I am thrilled with stories that highlight the joy, beauty, and redemption offered by both.
-Amazon | Goodreads
+As an avid Nordic skier and mountain lover, I am thrilled with novels set in Switzerland that highlight the joy, beauty, and redemption offered by both.

 Heidi by Johanna Spyri